-- 7. Click the Backup destination icon, and then select a destination for backup: - Your external drive-When an external drive is plugged into your computer, you can select it from the list. - Browse-Select a destination from the folder tree. - 8. [optional step] Click Options to set the options for the backup, including Schedule, Scheme (p.
-27), and Password protection.
+- 7. Click the Backup destination icon, and then select a destination for backup: - Your external drive-When an external drive is plugged into your computer, you can select it from the list. - NAS-Select an NAS from the list of found NAS devices.
+If you have only one NAS, True Image Personal will suggest using it as a backup destination by default. - Browse-Select a destination from the folder tree. - 8. [optional step] Click Options to set the options for the backup, including Schedule, Scheme (p.
+29), and Password protection.
 For more information see Backup options (p.
-26). - 9.
+28). - 9.
 Perform one of the following: - To run the backup immediately, click Back up now. - To run the backup later or on a schedule, click the down arrow to the right of the Back up now button, and then click Later.